The term dyslexia describes a severe reading difficulty.

 9.)
 Dyslexics often have deficits in auditory working memory

 Ahissar and team tested dyslexic and non-dyslexic musicians on auditory processing and auditory memory.
-Dyslexic musicians scored as well as their non-dyslexic counterparts in auditory processing tasks, and better than the general population, but performed much worse on tests of auditory working memory, including memory for rhythm, melody, and speech sounds.
+Dyslexic musicians scored as well as their non-dyslexic counterparts in auditory processing tasks, and better than the general population.
+However, they performed much worse on tests of auditory working memory, including memory for rhythm, melody, and speech sounds.

 Moreover, these abilities were intercorrelated, and highly correlated with their reading accuracy, which means that the dyslexic musicians with the poorest auditory working memory tended to have the lowest reading accuracy.